Reaching applicants from all backgrounds

-  This does not involve you doing anything extra; all you need to do is apply to Imperial in the normal way through UCAS and we’ll do the rest.
+This does not involve you doing anything extra; simply apply to Imperial in the normal way through UCAS and we’ll do the rest.

 See below which changes apply to the department you're considering applying to.

-The following departments will guarantee interviews for widening participation applicants whose predicted grades meet the minimum College entry standard of AAA (in the correct subjects for the course)*:
+The following departments will guarantee interviews for widening participation applicants whose predicted grades meet the minimum College entry standard of AAA at A-level or an equivalent level qualification (in the correct subjects for the course)*:

 - Chemical Engineering